alexarc/203-finals/README.md

 Each subject has links to related files where you can find sample I/O files for Tier 1 and documentation for how to complete Tiers 2 and 3.
 Feel free to copy/paste code from this repository into your project.

+Feel free to open an [issue](../../issues) if you think a project is lacking details, sample files, or sample code.

 Below is the list of subjects.

  - [Breakout](breakout.md)